junxit/us-congress-bills-116/metadata.md

 - 2019-04-04 — Introduced in Senate
 - 2019-04-04 — Read twice and referred to the Committee on Foreign Relations. (text: CR S2278-2279)
+- 2019-12-11 — Committee on Foreign Relations.
+Ordered to be reported with amendments favorably.
+- 2019-12-17 — Committee on Foreign Relations.
+Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2019-12-17 — Committee on Foreign Relations.
+Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 365.